 It is commonly said that competition is getting more intense.
 Is that true?
-Yes but not because there are more companies being formed but because the largest players are getting more entrenched.
+Yes but not because more companies are being formed but because the largest players are getting more entrenched.

-Based on latest research, companies are less successful compared to the past, there is more concentration in most industries and startup rates are falling.
+Based on the latest research, companies are less successful compared to the past, there is more concentration in most industries, and startup rates are falling.
 We believe that because of the entrenchment of top companies, smaller companies are facing stronger rivals and it is getting harder to start new companies.

 Companies are having a harder time staying successful

-Companies are staying in S&P 500 for shorter time spans
+Companies are staying in the S&P 500 for shorter time spans

-There is a decline since 1980s in the average time a company remained on S&P 500 Index.
-Lifespan of companies is decreasing and among a few other factors, this change can be attributed to increased competition and technological innovation.
+There has been a decline since the 1980s in the average time a company remained on the S&P 500 Index.
+The lifespan of companies is decreasing and among a few other factors, this change can be attributed to increased competition and technological innovation.